MipoRepo/MipoRepo/README.md

 ###

 <p align="left">I'm just starting to use this repository.
-Things are pretty chaotic here at the moment.
-But finally, I'm starting to edit the README of my profile.</p>
+Things are pretty chaotic here at the moment.</p>
+<p align="left">..But finally, I'm starting to edit the readme of my profile.</p>

 ###